linuslundahl/sexyCycle-for-WordPress/readme.txt

 It's now possible to use per gallery settings, see the [Installation page](http://wordpress.org/extend/plugins/sexycycle-for-wordpress/installation/) for documentation.

-Examples of sexyCycle in action can be seen at [sexyCycle image jQuery plugin](http://www.suprb.com/apps/sexyCycle/).
+An examples of sexyCycle in action can be seen at [sexyCycle for WordPress](http://unwise.se/sexycycle-for-wordpress), more examples can be found at [sexyCycle image jQuery plugin](http://www.suprb.com/apps/sexyCycle/).
 (These examples are not implemented in WordPress, but they show the functionality)

 sexyCycle for WordPress created and maintained by [Linus Lundahl](http://unwise.se/).
 sexyCycle jQuery plugin created by [Andreas Pihlström](http://suprb.com/).
 Contributions by [Nick O'Neill](http://thewebpreneur.com/).

 == Installation ==